Gentlemen of Aspen RFC

 The Gentlemen of Aspen Rugby Football Club is an eight-time National Club Champion rugby union team based in Aspen, Colorado.
-Gentlemen of Aspen RFC was a founding member of the Super League, a national competition that ran from 1997 to 2012.
-They withdrew from the SuperLeague during the 2005 season due to the unsustainable financial viability of the Super League.
+Gentlemen of Aspen RFC was a founding member of the Rugby Super League, a national competition that ran from 1997 to 2012.
+They withdrew from the Super League during the 2005 season due to its unsustainable financial viability.

-They now compete in the Colorado Rocky Mountain League and host the Aspen Ruggerfest tournament on the third week of September every year.
+They now compete in the Rocky Mountain Premiership (D2), Colorado Rocky Mountain League and host the Aspen Ruggerfest tournament in the third week of September every year.

 Mountain League

 The Gents are the current Mountain League Champions and hold the Ski town trophy along with the Cowpie Champions trophy for 2017.

 Notable players

 60 Aspen players have played for the USA Eagles National Rugby team.
 Including 11 at one time.